Waziup/WaziGate/docs/System.md

 -	OledLoop()
 -	FanLoop()

-Each of these routins take care of one part simultaniosly with others.
+Each of these routins take care of one part in parallel with others.
 Then in the `main.go` file, the main fucntion is executed which initiates the HTTP API service over a Unix socket.
 The user interface of `wazigate-system` is located in the `ui` folder.
 It is implemented with `REACT.js`.

 All APIs source code are located in the `api` directory.